 We hope this guide helped you create a donation popup form on your site.

-What are you waiting for?
+So what are you waiting for?
 Get started with the most powerful WordPress forms plugin today.